openvstorage/framework-alba-plugin/docs/configmgmt.md

 ##### Specific ASD node related keys
 ```
+/ovs/alba/asdnodes/main = {"client_timeout": 20}
+        (This file does not exist by default.
+It can be created and manipulated in case one requires to change global asdnode settings.)

 /ovs/alba/asdnodes/<node_id>/config/main = {"username": "root",
                                             "version": 0,
                                             "ip": "$Public IP of the ASD node",